Last edited 12:15 p.m., May 26, 2023 [Editor's note: Additional reporting has been added to this breaking story.]

-With Istenes’ departure, the city has lost three department heads since February 2022, when Duane Shmel resigned as director of the Building Development Services department without giving a reason publicly.
+With Istenes’ departure, the city has lost three department heads since February 2022, when Dwayne Shmel resigned as director of the Building Development Services department without giving a reason publicly.

 Sally Payne, director of Workforce Development, resigned Oct.
 19, citing bullying.
 Payne said she was retaliated against after questioning a city finance department employee’s use of workers’ compensation.
 She alleged Gage and others accused her of providing prescription medications to staff and issuing city contracts to friends, but she denied those claims.